plgd-dev/doc/content/en/features/ocf-cloud-api.md

     6: device ID
     ```

     Choose whatever device name you want.
 The authorization code must be the code received in the previous step and can be used only once to register.
-If you want to run several devices you must get a unique authorization code for each.
-For device to work with the OCF Cloud Bundle the `cis`, `sid` and `apn` must have specific value.
+If you want to run several devices, you must get a unique authorization code for each.
+For a device to work with the OCF Cloud Bundle, the `cis`, `sid` and `apn` must have specific value.

     ```shell
     ./cloud_tests "ctt-1" "62InBe9UE_P97kul" "coap+tcp://127.0.0.1:5683" "00000000-0000-0000-0000-000000000001" "plgd"
     ```

-    If everything is in order then the `cloud_tests` binary should print output similar to following:
+    If everything is in order, then the `cloud_tests` binary should print output similar to the following:

     ```shell
     device_name: ctt-1